Disability / Disability discrimination / Discrimination

 Disability is one of nine protected characteristics under the Equality Act 2010.

-• Public bodies, like the NHS, police, local councils and government departments)
+- Dealing with public bodies like the NHS, police, local councils and government departments

 Disability discrimination is when you are treated worse than others because of a disability.
-This might be due to:
+This could be:

 If you think you have been discriminated against because of a disability, you may be able to bring a legal claim under the Equality Act.